madebits/madebits.github.io/blog/2020/2020-05-03-Using-Ubuntu-Snap.md

 * `SNAP_DATA=/var/snap/gimp/current`
 * `SNAP_COMMON=/var/snap/gimp/common`

+It seems `snap remove` saves the snap data as snapshot automatically, same as `snap save`.
+To view saved data snapshots, use `snap saved`.
+It list snapshot `id` is in the first *Set* column.
+To remove a snapshot use `snap forget id`.

 ### Application Configuration

 The `HOME/snap/*/current/.config` path will link to latest `$HOME/.config` folder as seen by application, but only if application is run once, otherwise link is invalid (e.g. if snap updates the application in between runs).